Sample deliverable · Automation Audit

 - Training AI models on Northline customer content.
 We don't do that.

 - Changes to the billing or booking software itself.
-Copilot reads it; it doesn't replace it.
+DraftDesk reads it; it doesn't replace it.

 How to approve and start